Learn how the LGPD will impact your business has been saved

 See examples of how Deloitte can help your business to address this challenge:

-The Cyber Risk practice from Deloitte's Risk Advisory Area has developed a six-step program to support companies in structuring and implementing a robust compliance plan for the LGPD and the GDPR:
+The Deloitte Cyber from Risk Advisory area has developed a six-step program to support companies in structuring and implementing a robust compliance plan for the LGPD and the GDPR:

 - Strategy: determines the general approach for a privacy program, in synergy with the company’s reality;